 There's no mistake or omission in the recipe when it comes to the crumb layer on the bottom of this dessert.
 It's really just Nilla wafer crumbs without any butter or other binding agent to make it hold together.
 The creamy layer on top and the moisture from the jello kind of compacts it down and helps it stick together more or less for a delicate, sandy texture that is the perfect contrast to the jiggly jello and creamy whipped cream.

 And the bursts of tart raspberries are absolutely wonderful with the sweetness of the jello and other ingredients.
 Everything about this dessert just comes together and makes it one of our family favorite recipes that I hope everybody loves as much as we do!
 If you were to come to my house during the summer, this is probably what I would serve after dinner because we love it so much.

 - Nilla wafers: Nothing is quite the same as sweet tender Nilla Wafers crumbs, but graham crackers or even biscoff cookies can be used instead if you prefer.
-You can crush them by hand with a rolling pin and ziploc bag, or take the easy route by using a food processor or blender instead.
+You can crush them by hand with a rolling pin (affiliate link) and ziploc bag, or take the easy route by using a food processor (affiliate link) or blender instead.

 - Raspberries: I have made this with both fresh and frozen raspberries.
 Fresh is my favorite, when they are available.
 If using frozen, no need to thaw them first.

 - Raspberry jello: You will make the jello according to the package directions and let it set up in the fridge for 30 minutes before adding it to the rest of the dessert elements.
 This actually helps suspend the fresh fruit better throughout the jello.

 - Powdered sugar: This is used to both sweeten the whipped cream that goes on top and make the creamy layer that creates a barrier between the crushed Nilla wafer crumbs and the jello.